 Maximum distortion (pixels relative to square grid)

-Table 2.1 shows some properties relating to the IRAC image quality.
-These numbers were derived from in-flight measurements of bright stars.
-PRF is the “Point Response Function”, further discussed in Section 4.7.
-The warm mission values were determined from the ~ 4000 observations (0.4s frames) of the calibration star that was used for the PRF/focus measurements in the warm mission after the final bias and temperatures were set.
-In the warm mission, the FWHM values were obtained from a Gaussian fit to the PSF profile and the peak central pixel fluxes were the average of stars that were within 0.09 and 0.15 pixels from being centered, in each channel.
+Table 2.1 shows a few properties of the IRAC image quality.
+The cryogenic numbers were derived from in-flight measurements of bright stars during the cryogenic mission.
+PRF is the “Point Response Function,” further discussed in Section 4.9.
+The warm mission values were determined from the ≈ 4000 observations (0.4 second frames) of the calibration star that was used for the PRF/focus measurements in the warm mission after the final biases and temperatures were set.
+In the warm mission, the FWHM values were obtained from a Gaussian fit to the PRF profile, and the peak central pixel fluxes were the average of stars that were within 0.09 and 0.15 pixels from being centered, in each channel.

 where σi is the measurement uncertainty in pixel i.
 We will assume here that σi is independent of pixel and set σi = σ.
 Now we take the derivative of with respect to the source flux and set it to zero to find the optimum value.
 We find